 All eligible trees must be planted in the ground and maintained such that they have the potential to reach their full mature canopy height and width.
 For example, a tree that grows to 30 feet wide should be planted no closer than 15 feet to buildings and other trees.
 Trees planted in tight rows to form a hedge or trees pruned to reduce their mature size (such as topiary or espalier) are not eligible for a Treebate.

 Yes.
-Fruit trees are eligible for Treebate so long as they meet all the regular program requirements.
-Please note that “ultra dwarf,” “super dwarf,” and columnar varieties of fruit trees, and fruit trees pruned into ornamental shapes, such as espalier, are not eligible for Treebate.
+Fruit trees are eligible for Treebate so long as they meet all the regular program requirements, except for the mature height and width requirement.
+Edible fruit trees are exempt from the mature height and width requirement.
 Fruit trees planted in pots are not eligible for Treebate.

 Sweet cherry, Prunus avium, and its cultivars are NOT eligible for Treebate.
 This species is considered invasive and is on the City’s Nuisance Plants list, part of the Portland Plant List.

 No, only trees planted in private residential yards qualify for Treebate.

 Trees planted in the right-of-way require a free street tree planting permit from Portland Parks Urban Forestry.
 The street tree planting permit includes a site inspection.
 During the inspection, a City inspector marks potential planting locations to reduce the likelihood of future utility conflicts or damage to infrastructure as the tree grows.
 Street trees must be chosen from a list approved by Portland Parks Urban Forestry and have different planting size requirements than Treebate.